Advisory Opinion 188

 We are unable to conclusively reach this result, however, because doing so would require us to make assumptions that are not expressly evident from the submitted materials.
 There is a degree of ambiguity regarding whether the note represents an agreement between the parties, or is simply a restatement of an imposed condition.
 The U.S. Supreme Court, in explaining the “well-settled doctrine of unconstitutional conditions,” has noted that “land-use permit applicants are especially vulnerable to the type of coercion that the unconstitutional conditional doctrine prohibits because the government often has broad discretion to deny a permit that is worth far more than property it would like to take.”
 Koontz, 133 S.Ct. at 2594.
 The Court explained that by conditioning development approval “on the owner’s deeding over [or constructing] a public right-of-way, for example, the government can pressure an owner into voluntarily giving up property for which the Fifth Amendment would otherwise require just compensation.”
 Id.
 In light of this observation, we decline to make assumptions regarding intent to reach a conclusion that a valid and binding agreement exists.

 If the parties did agree in 2004 that the developer would construct the full-width of 1200 West, they must show evidence needed to establish an obligation such as the terms of that accord, the validity of consideration, the legitimacy of the original requirement, et cetera.
 Thus, although some facts indicate that the developer may have agreed to provide the road, the evidence is not strong enough to so conclude.
-Moreover and finally, and most importantly, interpretation and enforcement of contracts is outside of this Office’s purview.
+Moreover and finally, and most importantly, interpretation and enforcement of contracts is outside of this Office’s purview.t proposed development.
+The current exaction should address the Phase 4 impact and require improvements proportionate to the eight lots.

 The City’s exaction requiring Sunrise Meadows to construct the full width of 1200 West where it abuts three lots with no access to the road is excessive.
 While some exaction appears appropriate, requiring Sunrise Meadows to construct all the improvements along an 80 foot wide regional highway in addition to requiring street dedication and improvements along the lot frontages would require Sunrise Meadows to pay for impacts beyond its own.
 Nibley City’s exaction must be reduced to bring it into compliance with Utah’s development exaction law.
 Insufficient evidence has been provided to indicate whether or not the Developer is obligated to provide the improvements under a valid development agreement.